Endowment: 10,000 euros

 The prize is intended in particular to promote young academics and is intended for theses (diploma theses, master's theses, dissertations) in history and political science and related subjects.
 Theses that were reviewed more than three years ago will not be considered.

-Employees of the Innsbruck City Administration are not eligible to apply for the Marianne Barcal Prize.
+Employees of Innsbruck City Council are not eligible to apply for the Marianne Barcal Prize.

 What can be submitted?

-Only final theses (diploma theses, master's theses, dissertations) at the University of Innsbruck that were reviewed no more than three years ago will be considered.
+Only theses (diploma theses, master's theses, dissertations) at the University of Innsbruck that were assessed no more than three years ago will be considered.

 When is the next call for proposals?